bittersweetryan/temple-of-dom/article/temple-of-dom_edited.md

         }
     }

-The `addTweets( data )` function that will be invoked when the ajax request is complete will accept a JSON object as a parameter and clear all the current tweets from the page before adding new ones.
+The `addArtifacts( data )` function that will be invoked when the ajax request is complete will accept a JSON object as a parameter and clear all the current artifacts from the page before adding new ones.
-In order to remove all of the artifacts from the page, we'll need to create a  `clearTweets` method.
+In order to remove all of the artifacts from the page, we'll need to create a  `clearArtifacts` method.
 Using a `while` loop, we'll loop through all of the ordered lists' children until it has no more, removing each child along the way using the `removeChild( child )` method as shown below:

-    function clearTweets(){
+    function clearArtifacts(){
-        var ele = document.querySelector( '.tweets' );
+        var ele = document.querySelector( '.artifacts' );

         while( ele.firstChild ){
             ele.removeChild( ele.firstChild );